 Depending on the severity of his or her symptoms, there are various levels of care that an adolescent might need:

 Inpatient – Teens at this level have been admitted to a hospital in order to address severe symptoms.
 They might be suicidal, experiencing psychosis, or in need of 24 hour care in a safe and secure environment.
 Those who are admitted at this level require medical and psychological stabilization.

 Residential Treatment Facility – Teens at this level of care are participating in treatment all day, everyday.
 However, typically, there is not 24-hour monitoring.
 Instead, nurses and staff are on-staff to ensure safety.
 Teens live at a treatment center so that their symptoms can be monitored where their daily activities are highly structured.
 Adolescents need to be medically stable in order to be admitted to this level of care.

 Intensive Outpatient – At this level of care, a teen receives treatment while living at home.
 The amount of time working with mental health professionals may be anywhere from 20 to 40 hours per week.

-Outpatient – A teen may need support with his or her eating disorder, but it is not severe enough to require admittance to a hospital.
+Outpatient – A teen may need support with his or her trauma, but it is not severe enough to require admittance to a hospital.
 He or she works with a therapist, a dietician, and a medical doctor periodically to address the physical and psychological needs.
-However, an adolescent with an eating disorder receives outpatient treatment from home.

 According to the United States Department of Veteran Affairs, about 15% to 43% of girls and 14% to 43% of boys go through at least one trauma.
 Of those children and teens who have had a trauma, 3% to 15% of girls and 1% to 6% of boys develop PTSD.
 Although there have been many advancements to understanding the psychological effects of trauma, there is more to investigate in order to better treat and bring healing to the lives of children, teens, and adults.